+Reserved for Future Use (RFU).
 These pins do not presently have assigned functions.
-They must be left disconnected, except for ID3 (when in LPC mode) which can be left connected.
-The electrical characteristics for this signal are as described in the "Identification inputs (ID0-ID3)" section.
+They must be left disconnected, except for ID0 and ID1 (when in LPC mode) which can be left connected.
+The electrical characteristics for these signals are as described in the "Identification inputs (ID0-ID3)" section.

-2.2 Address/Address Multiplexed (A/A Mux) signal descriptions
+2.2 Address/Address multiplexed (A/A Mux) signal descriptions